Skip to main content Skip to main navigation Skip to footer content

 • Assume campus-wide on-duty weekend coverage one or two weekends per semester.

-• Perform necessary functions in the absence of the Area Director; for example, facilitating staff meetings, coordinating crisis situations, and making appropriate referrals.
+• Perform necessary functions in the absence of the Area Director; for example, facilitating staff meetings, coordinating crises, and making appropriate referrals.

 Administration